basicswap/basicswap/doc/install.md

     cd basicswap/docker
     docker-compose build

-Depending on your environment, the `docker-compose` may not work.
+Depending on your environment, the `docker-compose` command may not work.
 If that's the case, type `docker compose` instead, without the dash.

 #### Prepare the datadir: